flamedeck-org/flamedeck/docs/chat-architecture.md

     - An initial comprehensive check is performed before processing a user's turn.
     - The relevant session message limit is stored in the LangGraph `AgentState`.
     - The `agentNode` performs an in-graph check against the message limit before each LLM call.
-    - If limits are exceeded, an error is sent to the client, and further processing is halted.
+    - If limits are exceeded, an error is sent to the client (via Realtime `chat_error`), and further processing is halted.
 - **Large Trace Files & LLM Context:**
   - The `ai-processor.ts` module (on `flamechart-server`) fetches the trace file from Supabase Storage.
   - An `initialSetupNode` in its LangGraph workflow parses the trace and generates a concise summary for the `SystemMessage`, optimizing LLM context usage.